natcaze/natcaze/README.md

 ### Hello World! 😄

+ I have a strong analytical and detailed oriented mind and a cheerful and communicative personality! 🌸

-Just here trying to have fun while learning along the way ✨
+ <p>✨ Here trying to have fun while learning along the way ✨</p>

 🔭 I’m currently working as a Software Tester
 <br>